 Some objector might come and say, "Well, Christ might remove you.
 You've sinned so many times and you've done this so many times and you failed the Lord so many times, Christ will remove you."
 Are you kidding?
-The Christ who died for that sin, whose work was so perfect that He exalted to the right hand of God, the Father for having perfected our salvation in that act?
-That Christ is gonna to condemn us when He, Himself has accomplished the paying of that condemnation?
+The Christ who died for that sin, whose work was so perfect that He was exalted to the right hand of God, the Father for having perfected our salvation in that act?
+That Christ is going to condemn us when He, Himself has accomplished the paying of that condemnation?
 Not so.
 Impossible, impossible.

-And then there is a fourth who also makes intercession for us.
+And then there is a fourth: “Who also makes intercession for us.”
 That's the high point.
-It's not what He did, it's what He did and what He continues to do.
+It's not what He did.
+It's what He did and what He continues to do.
 He keeps on interceding for us.
-The Old Testament prophet, Isaiah, said it would be so the last part of that 53rdchapter.
-Says, "He made the last phrase of," Isaiah 53, "He made intercession for the transgressors."
+The Old Testament prophet Isaiah said it would be so.
+The last part of that 53rd chapter says, "He made,” the last phrase of Isaiah 53, "He made intercession for the transgressors."
 He keeps on interceding for us.
 He keeps on interceding for us.
 "We have an advocate with the Father, Jesus Christ, the righteous," says 1 John 2:1.

-And Hebrews, that thrilling, marvelous, wondrous look at the priesthood of Jesus Christ in Hebrews 7:24.
-It says, "He has an unchangeable priesthood.
+And Hebrews, that thrilling, marvelous, wondrous look at the priesthood of Jesus Christ, in Hebrews 7:24 it says, "He has an unchangeable priesthood.
 He is able also to save them to the uttermost."
-In other words, He saves us all the way to the uttermost.
-All the way to glory.
+In other words, He saves us all the way to the uttermost, all the way to glory.
 How?
 Seeing He ever lives to make intercession for them.
 And whenever we sin, He pleads our case.
 He intercedes on our behalf.
 He comes to our defense.

-So on the one hand, you have Satan and all his accusation.
+So, on the one hand you have Satan and all his accusation.
 On the other hand, you have the lawyer for the defense, the Lord Jesus Christ who speaks to the Father, and the Father always responds to the intercession of the Son.
 For like the Spirit, the Son always prays according to the will of the Father.
-John 11:42, Jesus said over the grave of Lazarus when praying to God, He said, "And I know, Father, that You always hear Me, You always hear Me.
+John 11:42, Jesus said over the grave of Lazarus when praying to God, He said, "And I know, Father, that You always hear Me.”
+You always hear Me.
 Oh, we are secured.

-And Paul's answer to that is, "That is absolutely absurd."
+And Paul's answer to that is, that is absolutely absurd.
+Shall God...
 Shall God be intimated by someone else?
 If He's for you, who successfully can be against you?
 Shall God let you go?
 When He gave the greatest gift to redeem you, will He not give a lesser one to keep you?
 Shall Christ, who died for you and paid the price for your sin, undo His own work, a work for which He was raised from the dead, exalted to the right hand of God?
 Shall He cease to intercede for you while He's alive, when He already died to redeem you?
 And so the objection that some persons might cause you to lose your salvation is absurd.
 In the remaining passage the objection is, "Well, there might be circumstances that would cause you to give up your salvation."
-And this is always the old Armenian argument.
+And this is always the old Arminian argument.
 "Well, nobody can do it.
 But you can do it yourself."
 And that's what He'll answer in our next study.
-Let's pray.

 While we close just in a moment of quietness with your head bowed, offer your thanks.
 My heart is so overwhelmed with these things.
 I know my words perhaps cannot come close to conveying what I feel.
-But what a salvation.
+But what a salvation!
 And oh, how thankful we ought to be that God, in His elective purpose has foreordained us to glory.
 A mystery?
-Oh yes, an infinite mystery ours not to understand.
+Oh yes, an infinite mystery, ours not to understand.
 Oh, but ours to be thankful.

 Offer thanks that no one can ever successfully accuse you to God.
 No one can ever lay any charge against you that will stick.
 No one can ever successfully condemn you, because God is for you.
 And no one is greater than He.
 If you're not a Christian, come to Christ.
 Come to Christ.
 Open your heart to Him that you may know the security that He brings.

-And now, Father, we ask that as we go from this place, we might not forget, as we are often prone to do, the greatness of what we've learned, the glory of it.
+And now, Father, we ask that as we go from this place, we might not forget, as we are often prone to do, the greatness of what we have learned, the glory of it.
 We thank you, oh God, that you have not withheld anything from us.
 You've not left us in some kind of mystery, thinking that if we thought we were insecure we might behave better.
 You're not like that.
 You've told us, in fact, you've reinforced it so much that it's staggering to us to see how secure we are.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).